PROCESS FOR MANUFACTURING BITUMEN EMULSION

 Solid emulsifiers, which are available as plates, granules, etc., need water to reach a specified temperature in order to dissolve.

 In general, the water temperature should be kept below 70 degrees Celsius, since higher temperatures result in evaporation.
 The concentration of water falls as a consequence of evaporation.
 The concentration of the emulsion decreases.
 This alters the characteristics of the water phase and the emulsion bitumen as a consequence.
 Generally, amines, water, and acids are combined to produce cationic emulsifiers.
-Preparing anionic emulsifiers like fatty acids requires the dissolution of a base (like caustic soda).
+Preparing anionic emulsifiers like fatty acids requires the dissolution of a base.

 3-Mixing Bitumen and Water to Create an Emulsion